tylerharter/cs301-projects/fall19/lab-p5/README.md

 ### Creating our own module

-We will now create our own module `labproject` to which, we will add functions that we will use in P5.
+We will now create our own module `labproject` to which, we will add functions that we will use in P5 (note that since you can only hand in one file for the projects, you won't import this when you're doing P5;
+instead, you'll copy the code from the .py file to a cell in your notebook).

 First, head over to the shell and type `idle labproject.py` to create a new module.
 Since our module is empty, let us start by adding a few functions.
 Copy/paste the following code into your file.

 ```python
 def get_month(date):